AB Leadership Roles

 Site Leaders are held to a high standard and adhere to the expectations of the AB program as a whole.
 These expectations include:

-- Cooperation with Coordinator of Alternative Breaks and Community Partnerships, co-site leader, and other site leaders.
+- Cooperation with the Alternative Breaks Coordinator, co-site leader, and other site leaders.

 - Remain flexible, open-minded, and responsible.

-- Educating yourself and your participants about the issue relative to your site.
+- Educate yourself and participants about the issue relative to your site.

 - Build and maintain a positive relationship with designated site and selected AB participants on your break.